 - The Urban Institute created a database of laws based on the PRRAC catalog, and a detailed analysis of the key features of different state and local laws nationally.

 - The National Housing Law Project provides information on legal challenges to source of income legislation in various states and how the courts in these states have responded to this legislation as of 2017.
 The information includes links to two journal articles which review cases across the country as well as links to more information about specific recent cases.
 The NHLP website also includes helpful materials from a 2019 conference on source of income laws.

 - This document from the National Multifamily Housing Council and National Apartment Association provides a succinct review of arguments opposing source of income laws that include housing choice vouchers as a protected source of income.

-- Research affirms the potential benefits of source of income laws for voucher holders.
-This Furman Center study analyzed the effectiveness of source of income discrimination laws enacted in 31 jurisdictions between 2007 and 2017.
+- A Furman Center study, summarized here, analyzed the effectiveness of source of income discrimination laws enacted in 31 jurisdictions between 2007 and 2017.
 It found that in jurisdictions with source of income discrimination prohibitions, Housing Choice Voucher holders who moved experienced greater reductions in neighborhood poverty rates.
 This journal article discusses evidence of discrimination faced by voucher recipients and the potential for source of income laws to mitigate negative outcomes.
 This more recent article examines the intersection of race, gender, family structure, and source of income regarding housing discrimination.

 - This 2019 report and interactive mapping tool from the Center on Budget and Policy Priorities explore where Section 8 voucher holders live, and how landlord discrimination determines what neighborhoods voucher holders end up in based on 2010 census data.